Celebrate Canada Day 2016

 Celebrate Canada Day at the Art Gallery of Alberta

 ETS Canada Day Service

-There's a lot going on this Canada Day, so please allow plenty of time to get where you're going.
-LRT riders are reminded to allow people to get off the train before boarding.
+As there's a lot going on this Canada Day, Edmonton Transit riders are reminded to allow plenty of time to get where you're going.

 If you are buying or using fireworks in Edmonton this Canada Day, be safe and make sure you have a permit to use them.
 Before you use fireworks, always check to see whether there is a fire ban in effect.
 For more information contact the Fire Prevention Office at 780-496-3628.

 Outside Edmonton: 780-442-5311